qadron/toq/README.md

 It's capable of:

- - performing and handling a few thousands requests per second (depending on call size, network conditions and the like)
+ - performing and handling a few thousand requests per second (depending on call size, network conditions and the like)
  - TLS encrytion
  - asynchronous and synchronous requests
  - handling remote asynchronous calls that require a block